 General Motors suppliers are encouraged to work with the assembly plants to continually improve packaging strategies.
 Several aspects of operations can require changes to a product’s packaging.
 One of the most noticeable changes includes changes in plant facilities.

-Other changes that can require modifications in packaging include changes in sales volumes, part designs, packaging technologies and handling technologies.
+Other changes that can require modifications in packaging include changes in sales volumes, part designs, packaging technologies, and handling technologies.
 General Motors demands constant attention to supplier packaging.
-This guarantee that the safest and most economical packaging is consistently utilized.
+This guarantees that the safest and most economical packaging is consistently utilized.

 What are the General Motors Package Testing Requirements?

 The GM package testing requirements vary based on the type of product and package.